 In contrast, the following individuals are excluded:

-Once it has been verified that the established requirements have been met, the application must be submitted through form 149 within thefirst 6 months of registration as an employee of a Spanish company.That is to say, from the date of registration with the Social Security.
+Once it has been verified that the established requirements have been met, the application must be submitted through form 149 within thefirst 6 months of registration as an employee of a Spanish company.That is to say, from the date of registration with the Social Security, as established by the Spanish Tax Agency.
 Otherwise, if there is a delay, the application and its privileges may be denied.

 In addition, the Tax Agency must be informed by means of the form 149 filling in the following data: